Wednesday, May 16, 2018

 This new creation is the church, which is constituted by the story we tell and the story we embody.[17]

-14 However, Peter, standing with the eleven, raised his voice and addressed them.
-Peter is speaking as a leader of the church in Jerusalem.
-15 Indeed, these are not drunk, as you suppose, for it is only nine o’clock in the morning.
-16 No, this is what the prophet Joel 2:28-32 spoke: 17 ‘In the last days it will be, God declares, that I will pour out my Spirit upon all flesh, and your sons and your daughters shall prophesy, and your young people shall see visions, and your elderlyshall dream dreams.
-18 Even upon my slaves, both men and women, in those days I will pour out my Spirit; and they shall prophesy.
-The importance of this passage for this moment in history is clear.
+In verses 14-15, Peter stands and speaks as leader of the church in Jerusalem.
+He addresses his audience, residents of Jerusalem, that they are not intoxicated, since it is only 9 AM.
+Rather, in verses 15-21, Peter points to Joel 2:28-32, which finds its fulfillment in the group gathered here.
+This passage refers to signs and wonders (v.
+19, 22).
+It is an interpretative key, adopting the description of the miracles of Jesus in Lk 10:13, 19:37, and integrating it typologically.[18]
 Among the “500” or the “120” are men, women, young, old, and slaves.
 The Spirit has come with power upon them to testify.
 When an act of God occurs, especially when it offers a new revelation or unveiling of who God is, the event will need witnesses.
 It will need testimony among the people to whom God wants.
 In this case, God wants the nations to know of this revelation.
 This passage is one of the most powerful arguments in favor of female preaching.
 Of course, other passages show the early church struggled with this notion, but we can see here that it did not matter if you were male or female.
 You had a responsibility to offer testimony to the work of God in Jesus of Nazareth.
 The addition of slaves suggests that the distinctions society establishes as barriers need to come down among the people of God.
-19 In addition, I will show portents in the heaven above and signs on the earth below, blood, and fire, and smoky mist.
-20 The Lord shall turn the sun to darkness and the moon to blood, before the coming of the Lord’s great and glorious day.
-Such signs of the end of human history are typical among the apocalyptic texts of the Jewish people.
-21 Then everyone who calls on the name of the Lord, the Lord shall save.’
-The point Luke makes is that the arrival of the Holy Spirit in power and authority is like the well-known apocalyptic text from Joel 2:28, 32.
-It is a time of a new, never before seen event.
-It is time to mark the birthday of a new creation by God, a creation that itself invokes the beginning of the end times.
-Linguistic abilities are not the foundation of the miracle of the Holy Spirit's arrival.
-Rather, the birth of God's power and authority on earth through the new creation of the church becomes the foundation.
+The text refers to apocalyptic signs of Day of the Lord, stressing that the Lord shall save everyone who calls upon the name of the Lord.
+The point of Luke is that this moment is new because of the power demonstrated in it.

 The 12th-century mystic, Hildegard of Bingen, once told a little parable: “Listen, there was once a king sitting on his throne.
 Around him stood great and wonderfully beautiful columns ornamented with ivory, bearing the banners of the king with great honor.
-Then it pleased the king to raise a small feather from the ground and he commanded it to fly.
+Then it pleased the king to raise a small feather from the ground, and he commanded it to fly.
 The feather flew, not because of anything in itself but because the air bore it along.
 Thus, I am a feather on the breath of God.”

 Wind has a mysterious quality, even for us modern, scientific people.
 The wind can be unpredictable.
 We try to harness its power for good, whether for sailing, kites, or energy.
 Wind can also be destructive, as tornados and hurricanes remind us on a regular basis.
 We might say that a person is “spirited,” by which we mean lively, energetic, and full of life.
 We might refer to the spirit of the times, or the spirit of a group of people, by which we mean certain qualities, which one might call either life giving or life denying.